Carpal Tunnel Syndrome

-Because traumatic carpal tunnel syndrome is caused by compression of the median nerve rather than an injury to the median nerve, the symptoms are not immediate.
+Since the compression of the median nerve is what causes traumatic carpal tunnel syndrome and not an injury to the median nerve, the symptoms are not immediate.
 In one study, 6 of 7 patients did not develop any carpal tunnel signs or symptoms for two weeks up to several months after the traumatic incident.
 Interestingly, another study showed that approximately 22 percent of people injured in a motor vehicle accident developed CTS.

 The fact that the symptoms are delayed leads the doctor to assume that repetitive stress is the cause of the injury and not trauma.
 The history should be looked at, which will reveal the presence of an incident where the hands were slammed into the dashboard or were gripping the steering wheel.
 This will lead to the proper diagnosis of traumatically-caused carpal tunnel syndrome.

-- Pain in the hand, wrist, and forearm, worse with activity of the forearm
+- Pain in the hand, wrist, and forearm, worse with the activity of the forearm

 - Tingling, as if the hand is falling asleep